movementbuff/offthegridgame/README.md

 - Copy and Backup the file **"GzGameUserSettings"** to somewhere memorable.

-**You *WILL* need your backups so you can maintain your sensitivity and volume settings later in the guide.
+**You *WILL* need your backups so you can maintain your sensitivity and volume settings if you accidentally make a mistake!
 Make sure to do this step!**

 # Installation of Config files:
 - Press Windows Key + R and type Downloads then press enter.